 Team Ausome is running to create more spaces in their much-needed programs

-Spring has arrived and Ausome Ottawa is gearing up for Tamarack Ottawa Race Weekend, one of the charity’s favourite events of the year.
+Ausome Ottawa is gearing up for Tamarack Ottawa Race Weekend, one of the charity’s favourite events of the year.
 Since 2017, children with autism and their families from throughout the National Capital Region have come together to walk, run and cheer each other on as Team Ausome, and raise awareness and funds along the way.

 Many children with autism face barriers to accessing sport and recreation opportunities due to a lack of training and resources in school and community programs.
 Ausome Ottawa was founded in 2015 to remove those barriers by creating programs specifically designed to provide a welcoming and supported environment for every child to meaningfully participate and succeed, and at no cost to families.
 It also trains educators, coaches, leagues and facility operators on how to better understand autism and make their own sports and recreation programs more inclusive.